kanru/cl-isolated/README.md

 -------

-Common Lisp expressions from an IRC channel are evaluated in a sandbox environment which provides only a subset of Common Lisp features.
+Common Lisp expressions from an IRC channel are evaluated in a sandbox environment which provides a subset of Common Lisp features.
 In general, many features related to symbols, packages and operating system have been disabled.
-The sandbox is implemented in packages `SANDBOX-IMPL` and `SANDBOX-CL`.
+The sandbox is implemented in packages `SANDBOX-IMPL`, `SANDBOX-CL` and `SANDBOX-EXTRA`.
 Function `sandbox-impl:repl` is the interface for sandbox code evaluation.

 Each IRC user has automatically her own sandbox package.
 User-defined